steforster/bms1-binary-message-stream-format/README.md

   additional or later defined data.
 * Potential to replace Json or XML serializers.

+**BMS1 Implementations**
+* [Remact.Net.Bms1Serializer](https://github.com/steforster/Remact.Net.Bms1Serializer), C# for Windows and Mono platforms

 ### BMS1 message frame

 The BMS1 message is framed by MessageStart and MessageEnd tags.
-A message contains at least one block.
+A message contains one block.
 The block is framed by BlockStart and BlockEnd tags.
 The block contains an arbitrary count of values or other blocks.

 Values and blocks are optionally preceeded by attributes.